CIOs are desperate for project managers.

 Many of the CIOs interviewed by Forrester said they are "de-prioritising" hiring for the so-called commodity skills, relying instead on third-party providers or outsourcing to get the job done.

 Twenty-three percent said they plan to hand off responsibility for packaged application support to a third-party provider, while another 11% said they will rely on contractors to provide support; 18% plan to outsource application maintenance skills this year, and another 9% will contract for them.
+Legacy programming is also being farmed out this year, with 23% of those interviewed saying they will outsource and 16% planning to contract to fill legacy needs.

 The trend toward outsourcing is creating demand for procurement skills.
 More than half of IT leaders, 55%, told Forrester they plan to train their staff to better manage third-party relationships, negotiate contracts, assess vendor risk and monitor service-level agreements.